TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 Other task list:
 - [ ] Review code
-    - [ ] Go through script for run_arc_tasks_soar.py.
+    - [x] Go through script for run_arc_tasks_soar.py.
       - [x] Check that the prompt looks like the SOAR paper.
-      - [ ] Parallelisation is not correct.
+      - [x] Parallelisation is not correct.
+          - [x] Ensure progress updates make sense - printing to logs.
       - [x] Ensure all params are logged, incl. sampling.
       - [x] Hoist utils! so they can be re-used during training.
       - [x] Check sampling in paper and test that for answer lengths on base model.
 It's T=1.0 with min_p=0.05.
+    - [ ] Blabbing:
+      - [x] do sampling metrics over-ride when qwen models are run
+      - [x] Print out sampling params at run start.
-    - [ ] Test soar for answer lengths, does that model blab?
+      - [x] Test soar for answer lengths, does that model blab?
+Very little.
+      - [x] Test base qwen for answer lengths, does it blab?
+20% of the time.
+      - [x] Test base qwen for answer lengths, does it blab at T=1.0, min_p=0.05?
+15% of the time
     - [ ] Ensure Qwen reasoning is well logged.
     - [ ] Ensure Gemini is well logged.
-    - [ ] Ensure progress updates make sense - printing to logs.
-Print out sampling params at run start.
 - [ ] Baseline:
-    - [ ] Shortest 30.
-Pass@64.
+    - [x] ARC-AGI-1 shortest 30.
+Pass@8.
 3 runs.
 Qwen Base.
-    - [ ] Soar model.
+    - [x] Soar model.
+Same.
 - [ ] Data generation:
     - [ ] Hoist utils.
     - [ ] Integrate validation.